cuustard/uni/SCC.141.md

 ## Lecture 1 - Module Introduction

-noted: 9th October 2024

-Professional issues are areas of debate about ethical or practical conduict that underpin good professional practice in a field.
+Professional issues are areas of debate about ethical or practical conduct that underpin good professional practice in a field.

-The word 'ethics' derived from the Greek word 'ethos' or 'a way of living'.
+The word 'ethics' is derived from the Greek word 'ethos' or 'a way of living'.
 Ethics is a branch of philosophy that is concerned with the behaviour of individuals in society.

-The design, manufacturing, and deployment of tecnology has ethical issues associated with responsibility, safety, security, risk, and trust.
+The design, manufacturing, and deployment of technology have ethical issues associated with responsibility, safety, security, risk, and trust.

-BCS charter requires the establishment and maintanence of a sound ethical foundation for the use of computers.
+BCS charter requires the establishment and maintenance of a sound ethical foundation for the use of computers.
 This is done by laying a code of ethics - standards of behaviour that members follow.

 ### Professional Conduct

 - The Public Interest
   - Comply with regulations and laws that govern acting in the public interest
-    - Safeguards public health, protects the encironment, regards for privacy, security, and wellbeing of others.
+    - Safeguards public health, protects the environment and respects the privacy, security, and well-being of others.
   - Rights of third parties, copyright, and intellectual property
   - Conduct professional activities without discrimination on the grounds of:
-    - Sex, sexual orientation, matiral status, nationality, colour, race, ethnic origin, religion, age, or disability, or any other condition or requirement
+    - Sex, sexual orientation, marital status, nationality, colour, race, ethnic origin, religion, age, disability, or any other condition or requirement
   - Promote equal access to the benefits of IT
-    - Ensures that IT systems can be used by disabled people or helping to develop IT skills in groups of people who do not have them
+    - Ensures that IT systems can be used by disabled people or help to develop IT skills in groups of people who do not have them
 - Professional Competence and Integrity
   - Continuous professional development
-  - Being familiar with legislation
+  - Being familiar with the legislation
 - Duty to Relevant Authority
-  - Carry out professional duties with due care and diligence in accordance with the revevant authority's requirements.
+  - Carry out professional duties with due care and diligence in accordance with the relevant authority's requirements.
   - Behaving professionally
     - Conflict of Interest
     - Disclosing confidential information without permission
-    - Misrepresentation or witholding information
+    - Misrepresentation or withholding of information
 - Duty to the Profession
-  - Settings members expecations to uphold the reputation and good standing of BCS in particular, and profession in general
+  - Settings member's expectations to uphold the reputation and good standing of BCS in particular, and profession in general
   - The duty to support colleagues and help them to develop their skills
   - The need to take responsibility for those that we are managing and help guide their development